 2. How can I sell my artwork on Art of Nepal?

-Artists can easily showcase their creations by registering on the Vendor login section on Art of Nepal website.
-Or in case of any issues with the website, artists can text us on our social media or Whatsapp.
-We provide a global platform for fair visibility and recognition.
+The artists can have an easy time displaying their work by registering on the Vendor login section of the Art of Nepal site.
+Or if there is any problem with the site, the artists can also text us in our social media or WhatsApp.
+We offer a global platform for fair visibility and acknowledgement.

 3. Are the artworks authentic and handmade?